Robonics/WorkNowPlayNow/README.md

 # Work Now, Play Now

 Work Now, Play Now is a JavaScript-based task tracker designed to increase productivity through motivation and rewards.
-Built with real-world situations in mind, it helps users stay focused by pairing task completion with incentives.
+Built with real-world situations in mind, it helps users stay focused by pairing task completion with rewards.

 ## Features
 - **Add a Task**: Create new tasks with just a few clicks